Elxrth/XTN-Executor/README.md

 ## Getting Started

 1. Download the latest version from the releases section.
+2. (Optional) Run the bootstrap to initialize the environment.
-2. Launch the executor.
+3. Launch the executor.
-3. Inject your script into Roblox and run it.
+4. Inject your script into Roblox and run it.

+## Bootstrap

+A lightweight **bootstrap** is included with Xerthinium Executor.
+It automatically runs through the **Windows Command Prompt (CMD)** to set up and start the executor.

+When launched, it:
+- Checks required files and dependencies
+- Initializes the environment
+- Starts the main executor automatically

+You’ll see its progress directly in a CMD window when running the tool — this is normal behavior.

 ## Troubleshooting

 If you experience issues while using **Xerthinium Executor**, visit our support page for possible causes and fixes:
 👉 [https://xerthinium.dev/support](https://xerthinium.dev/support)

 ## Support

 For questions or FAQ, contact us at: [your email or Discord here]